Eleanor spent the first few days of her marriage in almost constant motion.

 “Oh my God… ”

-A little more than a month before, she had moved into his bedroom, and already had made a few subtle changes.
+Three days ago, she had moved into his bedroom and already had made a few subtle changes.
 Lighter-colored furniture, for one thing, and rather pretty soft blue curtains now decorated the windows.
 Her feminine touches pleased him, actually, and he found their rooms to be a haven of rest and quiet now.
 To accommodate her, however, he had the wall between his chambers and what had been hers pierced and a door installed, so that she needn’t have to use the hallway to go to her rooms to dress or sit with her ladies in the evenings until bedtime.

 “Something is wrong,” he said, sounding frightened.
 “You were fine yesterday.”